teekamkhandelwal/Linear-Regression-Bike-Sharing-Assignment/README+(1).md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@teekamkhandelwal] - feel free to contact me!

 <!-- Optional -->